HomeHealth articlesdepressionAyurvedic Approach to Manage Depression

 Published At April 27, 2017

-What Are the Types Of Depression?
+What Are the Ayurvedic Treatments for Depression?

-Ayurveda believes in the principle of 'removing or staying away from the cause is half the treatment '.
+Ayurveda believes in the principle of 'removing or staying away from the cause is half the treatment'.
 It is mentioned as nidana parivarjanam.
-So first of all rule out the primary cause of depression.
+So, first of all, rule out the primary cause of depression.
 Once the cause comes into the knowledge, try to change the thought process related to it.
 It will help the patient to a great extent.

 1) Panchakarma: